Environment

 image001__web

-The company’s key suppliers are required to commit to Alma Media’s Supplier Code of Conduct, and they are encouraged to set GHG emission reduction targets in accordance with the Science Based Targets initiative, for example.
-Alma Media also engages in active dialogue with its key suppliers to manage environmental risks and support climate targets.
+The company’s key suppliers are required to commit to Alma Media’s Supplier Code of Conduct and are encouraged to set greenhouse gas emission reduction targets, for example in accordance with the Science Based Targets initiative.
+Alma Media engages in active dialogue with its key suppliers to manage environmental risks and support climate goals.

 Read more from the annual report.